Jürgen Howaldt: Research focus and academic activities

 As sociologist, Jürgen Howaldt is mainly known for his conceptual work on social innovation.
 Together with Michael Schwarz, he developed a concept of social innovation based on social theory, which describes social innovation as a new combination and/or new configuration of social practices with the goal of better satisfying needs and answering problems than is possible on the basis of established practices.
 He refined this perspective, which regards social innovation as part of a new innovation paradigm, in a series of national and international research projects.
 From 2014-2017, he was scientific coordinator of the international research project SI-DRIVE.
 He has been chair of the European School of Social Innovation, since 2017, and represents the TU Dortmund University at the EU-SPRI-Forum since 2019.
-He has been member of the expert group “Transfer and Cooperation“ of the German Rector’s Conference since 2017 and has been member of the advisory board of the Project “WISIH: Paths and indicators of social innovations driven by higher education institutions in the field of Nursing Science and Occupational, Organisational and Business Psychology“.
+He has been member of the expert group “Transfer and Cooperation“ of the German Rector’s Conference since 2017 and was a member of the advisory board of the Project “WISIH: Paths and indicators of social innovations driven by higher education institutions in the field of Nursing Science and Occupational, Organisational and Business Psychology“.
 Since 2021 he is member of the Advisory Board of the Social Innovation-Hub ERA-Chair, Nova School of Business and Economics and member of the Programme Jury “Society of Ideas”, German Ministry of Research and Education.
-Jürgen Howaldt is co-editor of the Atlas of Social Innovation.
+Jürgen Howaldt is co-editor of the Atlas of Social Innovation, the "Research Agenda for Social Innovation", and "Encyclopedia of Social Innovation".